A Comprehensive Survey on Network Traffic Synthesis: From Statistical Models to Deep Learning: DL based generation

 In~\cite{kattadige2021videotrain}, features are extracted from packet-level network traffic data.
 During pre-processing, network packets are grouped into predefined intervals (bins), and statistical features, such as total bytes downloaded or uploaded, are derived.
 Percentile mapping is then applied to scale the feature values to a range of 0–100\%, reducing their variability and enhancing the training process of the WGAN model used for data generation While this approach helps structure the data for better synthesis, it processes the original traces individually, leading to increased computational overhead and longer processing times.
 To mitigate this computational overhead, the same authors propose effective algorithms to control the WGAN model training in~\cite{madarasingha2022videotrain++}.
 This algorithm compares the fidelity between the original and synthesized data at pre-defined epoch intervals and stops the model training once the data fidelity achieves the expected levels.

-Researchers have applied the idea of converting network traffic data into the image domain, where WGANs show great promise, after making multiple modifications to improve GANs for 1D data generation.
+Researchers have applied conversion of network traffic data into the image domain, where WGANs show great promise, after making multiple modifications to improve GANs for 1D data generation.
 In~\cite{sivaroopan2023synig}, the authors employ the Gramian Angular Summation Field (GASF) imaging mechanism to transform certain attributes of network traces into visual representations~\cite{wang2015imaging}.
 These images are utilized for network traffic generation through a simple WGAN framework.
 This imaging approach effectively captures the correlations between time series points, which previous studies attempt to model using more complex GAN architectures incorporating LSTMs and other networks.
 The authors develop a post-processing mechanism for the generated images and evaluate the model across multiple traffic types, demonstrating improved performance with the straightforward WGAN for image generation.

-The use of WGANs also extends to the generation of radio frequency (RF) signals.
-However, training GANs on long time-domain sequences of RF signals presents significant difficulties.
+WGANs are used in RF signal synthesis.
+However, training GANs on long time-domain sequences of RF signals is challenging.
 To address this, ~\cite{RadioSpectrumGAN} proposed representing RF signals in the spectral domain, allowing the use of existing GAN architectures.
 The authors consider 2.5s long 4G LTE signal samples at 40 MSamples/sec which were transformed into 256x256 compact spectrograms, where the horizontal axis represented the time dimension over approximately 2 ms, and the vertical axis represented the frequency offset within a 40 MHz band.
 Each spectrogram served as input to the GAN, effectively framing the RF signal generation as a 2D problem similar to image synthesis.
 The authors also experimented with direct training of GANs on time series data.
 They found that while this approach could generate raw I/Q samples, it was significantly more challenging to capture the fine-grained features and multiscale details of LTE signals compared to the spectral domain representation.
+Further, in ~\cite{balevi2021wideband}, the authors propose a WGAN-based approach for estimating frequency-selective channels at high frequencies (e.g., mmWave, THz) using few pilots and operating under low SNR conditions.
+The generative model is first trained to capture the true channel distribution and is then used as a prior to estimate current channels by optimizing its input based on received signals.